orzklv/web/content/blog/static-flake/index.md

 ## Conclusion

 This tutorial also includes very basics of packaging on nix, so I can assure you that you got fundamentals after completing this tutorial.
 I'll write more of these posts as soon as I'll have more time.
-Writing a post is quite fun and not a problem for me, its just I have hard time translating every post to 2 other languages after finishing it which ends up taking waaaaay lotta time.
-If only I had someone to help with that, I could have published more posts as soon as possible.
+Writing a post is quite fun and not a problem for me, its just I have hard times translating every post to 2 other languages after finishing it which ends up taking waaaaay lotta time, not to mention re-reading it to fix typos later.
+If only I had someone to help with that, I could have published more posts.

-With that being said, I wish you all good luck in your NixOS journey and hopefully this guide will become beginning of your great packaging journey!
+With that being said, I wish you all good luck in your NixOS voyage and hopefully this guide will become beginning of your great packaging journey!